Assumed Names - Tarrant County, Texas 2026

 DocHub User Ratings on G2

 2. Begin by entering the 'Business Name' in the designated field.
-Ensure that the name accurately reflects your business as it will be used for legal purposes.
+Ensure that it matches your registered business name.

-3. Fill in the 'Physical Business Address,' including city, state, and ZIP code.
+3. Fill in the 'Physical Business Address' along with the city, state, and ZIP code.
 This information is crucial for official records.

-4. Indicate the duration for which the assumed name will be used, not exceeding 10 years.
+4. Indicate the duration for which you will be using the assumed name, not exceeding 10 years.
 Enter this in the specified section.

 6. List all owners' names and titles in the provided fields.
-Ensure that each owner's residence or mailing address is also filled out correctly.
+Make sure to include accurate residence or mailing addresses for each owner.

 See more Assumed Names - Tarrant County, Texas versions